GlacioHack/xdem/doc/source/quick_start.md

 # Quick start

-A short example show-casing some main functionalities of xDEM.
+Below is a short example show-casing some of the core functionalities of xDEM.
-To find an example about a specific functionality, jump to {ref}`quick-gallery` right below.
+To find an example about a specific functionality, jump directly to {ref}`quick-gallery`.

 ## Short example